near-examples/chainsig-script/README.md

 1. `yarn start -d`

+Check explorer link and make sure contract is deployed successfully.

 Take contract address from console result and call:

 2. `yarn start -c --to 0x[CONTRACT ADDRESS FROM STEP 1]`